 The EY Global Audit Methodology (EY GAM) provides a global framework for providing high-quality audit services through the consistent application of thought processes, judgments and procedures in all audit engagements, regardless of the size.
 EY GAM also requires compliance with relevant ethical requirements, including independence from the audited entity.
 Making risk assessments; reconsidering and modifying them as appropriate; and using these assessments to determine the nature, timing and extent of audit procedures are fundamental to EY GAM.
 The methodology also emphasizes applying appropriate professional skepticism in the execution of audit procedures.
-EY GAM is based on International Standards on Auditing (ISAs) and is supplemented in EY Czech Republic to comply with the local Czech Republic auditing standards and regulatory or statutory requirements.
+EY GAM is based on International Standards on Auditing (ISAs) and is supplemented to comply with the Canadian auditing standards (CAS) and regulatory or statutory requirements and, where applicable, with the Public Company Accounting Oversight Board (PCAOB) requirements.

 EY GAM is one example of an intellectual resource made available to EY member firms to drive consistency in the execution of audit engagements.